ash-project/ash/documentation/introduction/getting_started.md

 ## Add front end extensions

+Now that the elixir api is complete you can change the data_layer to postgresql and expost via json api in the [next section](./getting_started_phx.md)

 - `AshJsonApi` - can be used to build a spec compliant JSON:API
+- `AshPostgres.DataLayer` - can be used to persist your resources to PostgreSQL

 ## See Ash documentation for the rest